rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-17-oct-2020.md

 in Bitcoin layer 2 development, this seems like a promising entry point.

-`lnp-node` has a modular architecture that depends on a number of other Rust crates that look like they could reused with relative ease:
+`lnp-node` has a modular architecture that depends on a number of other Rust crates that look like they could be reused with relative ease:

 - [`rust-lnpbp`] - the lightning network protocol
 - [`rust-bitcoin`] - the bitcoin protocol (but not a full node)